 - 1 250 g package light cream cheese

-- 3 tbsp icing/powdered sugar
+- 3 tablespoon icing/powdered sugar

-- 1 tsp lemon zest
+- 1 teaspoon lemon zest

 - 473 ml container of whipping cream